milkwalk/XPBoost/README.md

 Download avaliable on https://www.spigotmc.org/resources/xp-boost.13537/

+## Minecraft versions
+XPBoost is compatible with the following minecraft versions

+- 1.8.8
+- 1.9
+- 1.10
+- 1.11
+-

 ## Maven
 You will need to have Dubcat public repository added to your `pom.xml` under `<repositories>`